This post may contain affiliate links. Please read our disclosure policy.

 Image showing individual spices for seasoning arranged in a circular pattern on a white round plate.

 1. Season the Ribs Combine garlic powder, onion powder, paprika, salt, pepper, cumin, and chili or cayenne.
 Sprinkle the seasoning over the ribs and drizzle with oil.
 Rub the seasoning all over both sides of the ribs.
+Tip: Press the seasoning in instead of just rubbing lightly, this helps it stick and build flavor as it cooks.

 Image of the ribs being cooked in the oven covered with foil.